 We focused on getting to know the leaders in our client’s learning organization as quickly as possible.
 Mutual success required building good, solid relationships with their leaders and helping them to get to know us as well.
 As we learned more about one another as both people and leaders, we became more comfortable working with one another, building trust in one another, and developing a rhythm for working together through successes and challenges.
 Solid relationships build solid partnerships.

 3. Team Structure

-Our Strategic Learning partnership provides a managed learning service, the key word being “managed.”
-Part of the value we provide to our client is that we don’t just provide resources; we provide processes, tools, and someone to manage all of that.
-While keeping your team structure as flat as possible is a good goal, the size and role diversity of your team helps determine the management structure.
-While there are best practices, every team is unique; if you have a globally dispersed team, or a team with virtual resources, you may have some additional management needs beyond just a numbers game.
-Managing individuals can become more challenging when are dealing with different work environments, cultures, languages, time zones, etc.
+Our Strategic Learning Partnership provides best practices.
+Part of the value we provide to our client is that we don’t just provide resources; we provide processes, tools, and someone who is accountable for improving outcomes.
+While we start with these best practices, as every team is unique; if you have a globally dispersed team, or a team with virtual resources, you may have some customized needs beyond the typical L&D processes.
+Managing individuals and integrating their work can become more challenging when are dealing with different work environments, cultures, languages, time zones, etc.

 4. Team Building

 We wanted our team to feel like they were part of the client organization, but also have their own identify.
 We all want/need people to onboard as quickly as possible and become productive, but people also need time to get to know one another, to really learn about your team and how you fit into the larger organization, and about how what they are going to do on a daily basis will contribute to the success of the business.